 The GST-tag is a short protein encoding an enzyme, gluthathione S-transferase.
 This enzyme binds to a glutathione.
 For a protein with the GST tag, choose glutathione agarose resin.
 Glutathione is a highly efficient affinity purification tool because its affinity for GST is in the submillimolar range.

 The His-tagged proteins are proteins with a short sequence containing a string of histidine residues.
 The histidine tags have affinity for metal ions.

 Purify His-tagged proteins by choosing agarose beads containing metal ions to perform immobilized metal affinity chromatography (IMAC).
 IMAC is a method to purify a protein with an affinity for metal ions, such as Co2+, Ni2+, Cu2+, or Zn2+, immobilized on a matrix (Yang et al., 1998).

 The metal ions are fixed on cross-linked agarose beads by a chelating ligand, nitilotriacetic acid (NTA) or iminodiacetic acid (IDA).
 NTA is more stable than IDA because it contains four chelating sites.
 IDA only has three chelating sites.

-GoldBio offers several products for this purpose, such as: nickel agarose beads, cobalt agarose beads, zinc agarose beads, and copper agarose beads.
+GoldBio offers products for this purpose, such as: nickel agarose beads and cobalt agarose beads.
 A high-density resin helps increase the affinity of the resin, whereas a low density increases the specificity of the resin.

 To learn more about His-Tag affinity for metal ions, read GoldBio article below: